Defendant sentenced to 16 months for causing serious injury by dangerous driving following Eid celebration crash

 “We are relieved that Mrs Kabah has admitted that she was guilty of causing serious injury to Zaryab as a result of her dangerous driving.
 We feel that it is right that she has accepted the consequences of her actions and we are satisfied with the sentence she has received from the court today.

 Zaryab was an exceptionally bright, happy and independent young boy who loved to play football.
-He suffered serious head and orthopaedic injuries in the accident which will alter the course of his life.
+He sustained serious head and orthopaedic injuries in the accident which will alter the course of his life.
 He is slowly returning to his pre accident life but has a long way to go before he is able to enjoy many of the activities he did before the accident.

 This event has caused a great deal of upset, stress and difficulty for our whole family.
 We have faced many challenges and are grateful for the support we have received from family, friends and the wider community.